Linnau/craaps/content/boat/content.md

 #title_align = "left" # Default is center, can be left, right or center
 +++

-We have a number of boats available for rental.
+We have a number of boats available for service.
 All boats are field-proven Tornado High-Performance RIBs.

 Perfect for:
 * Coaching